dusk-network/docs-public/src/content/docs/operator/FAQ.md

 ####  How to know if my node is running on the correct chain ID?

-You can launch `ruskquery info` to check the chain ID of your node.
-If you have a chain ID of **1**, it indicates that yournode is running on mainnet.
+If you installed the node through the [Node Installer](/operator/installation/#node-installer) you can launch `ruskquery info` to check the chain ID of your node.
+If you have a chain ID of **1**, it indicates that your node is running on mainnet.

 #### How many blocks are there in one epoch?